-Post-Graduate Adult Gerontology Clinical Nurse Specialist Certification, Certification
+Post-Master's Adult Gerontology Clinical Nurse Specialist Certification, Certificate

-Nurses who hold a graduate degree in nursing can apply to the Adult CNS Post-Graduate Certification program.
+Nurses who hold a graduate degree in nursing can apply to the Adult CNS Post-Master's Certification program.

 - Depending upon the number of courses transferred in, Certification as an Adult-Gerontology Acute Care Clinical Nurse Specialist may be completed in one year.

 - Students must satisfy the required credit and course requirements for the Adult CNS Program of study via graduate courses taken at DeSales University.

 Post-Master's certificate graduates are eligible to take the Adult-Gerontology Clinical Nurse Specialist national certification examination offered through the American Nurses Credentialing Center (ANCC) or the American Association of Critical-Care Nurses (AACN) Certification Corporation.

 - Baccalaureate degree in nursing from an ACEN or CCNE accredited institution with a cumulative GPA of 3.0 or higher on a 4.0 scale.

 - An active registered nurse license or eligibility for licensure in the Commonwealth of Pennsylvania.
 New Jersey licensure as a registered nurse is also required prior to beginning the clinical sequence for all MSN programs.

 - Evidence of the equivalent of 12 months full-time nursing practice within the last three (3) years

 - For the Post-Graduate Certification Programs, evidence of a minimum of one (1) year of experience as a practicing licensed registered nurse within the past two (2) years